dmodjeska/portfolio/README.md

 * [Predicting Movie Genres with IMDb](https://github.com/dmodjeska/cs109b): Prediction of movie genres from plots, cast/crew and posters on data from IMDb, TMDb, and MovieLens.
 Project for a course on data science at Harvard University.
 With Dominic Murphy.
 (R and Python)

 * [Predicting loan defaults with Lending Club](https://github.com/dmodjeska/cs109a) using machine learning.
-Kaggle data, project for a course on data science at Harvard University.
+Data from Lending Club via Kaggle.
+Project for a course on data science at Harvard University.
 With Andrew Greene.
 (Python)

 * [Analysis of transactions for the Borough of Barnet](https://github.com/dmodjeska/barnet_transactions): Data characterization, clustering, and anomaly detection.
 Simulated auditing exercise for a large Canadian bank.
 (Python)